AdamKomarowski/unrealtechart/book/profiling/index.md

 1. If emmisive object is to small or to bright.
 2. You can also try to increase atenuation radius of the light and reduce emissive intensity.
 3. Add eye adaptation to the emissive.

+- If in Lumen -> Surface Cache you will have Black meshes:

+{% include figure image_path="/assets/images/Lumen/LumenBlackMeshes.png" alt="" caption="__Comments:__ Balck Mesh" %}

+These areas will not bounce light and will appear black in reflections.
+Issues like this can be fixed by increasing the number of Cards used with Max Lumen Mesh Cards, but that may not solve all issues.
+Alternatively, breaking the mesh into less complex pieces can resolve these types of issues as well.